-The Term Lookup Transformation is used to find terms with in the string or text.
+The Term Lookup Transformation in SSIS is used to find terms with in the string or text.
 It uses the reference table (contains terms) to find the matched sentences from the source data and also counts the number of times a term is repeated in the source data row.

 The SSIS Term Lookup transformation adds two extra columns to the transformation output called as Term and Frequency by default.
 Term contains a term from the lookup table and Frequency contains the number of times the term is repeated or occurred in the input data set.